I think as fashion business owners that we miss out on too many cool ideas because we worry too much in the beginning about how to make them happen.

 Instead, we would be much better off if we allowed ourselves to let our thoughts go in the direction of the idea, allow it to just go with it, and not stop ourselves with all the logistics and steps and resources we’ll need.

-I once heard that Marie Forleo starts her team meetings with the phrase, “Wouldn’t it be cool if…” and then invites everyone to fill in the blank.
+I once heard a business coach say that she starts her team meetings with the phrase, “Wouldn’t it be cool if…” and then invites everyone to fill in the blank.

 The meetings aren’t about figuring out how they would accomplish all the cool ideas they have, the meetings are just about the cool ideas.

 This doesn’t mean that you don’t need to figure out the “how” eventually.

 It means that you shouldn’t immediately start thinking about “how” as soon as you have an idea.
 Yet, so many of us do that.

 The dreaming and scheming are exciting and full of energy and those are important feelings in any business.

 But too often we allow all the potential obstacles to kill the idea before it ever fully comes to light.